The Story Of John Butler

 Butler: "No, I did not kill her.
 Had I done so, I would have told you a long time ago."

-On Friday, August 23rd, 1901, at 9:40 am, Butler was walked from cell 16 at Baltimore City jail to the North Yard, where the gallows and a crowd awaited him.
-As he stood on the gallows, Baltimore City Sheriff Schwatka asked if he has anything to say.
+On Friday, August 23rd, 1901, at 9:40 am, Butler was walked from cell 16 at Baltimore City Jail to the North Yard, where the gallows and a crowd awaited him.
+As he stood on the gallows, Baltimore City Sheriff Schwatka asked if he had anything to say.

 Butler replied, "I have nothing to say, except that I am innocent."

-At 9:56 am, Sheriff Schwatka pulled the lever to the gallows' trap door, and John H. Butler dropped through them.
-Butler's heart stopped beating at 10:03 am.
-Sheriff Schwatka left Butler hanging till 10:21 am.
+At 9:56 am, Sheriff Schwatka pulled the lever to the gallows' trap door, and John H. Butler dropped through it.
+Butler's heart stopped beating at 10:03 am, but Sheriff Schwatka left Butler hanging till 10:21 am.

 Butler was buried within hours of his execution at the Sharp Street Congregation Cemetery in the Westport neighborhood of Baltimore, Maryland.

-John R. Heinzerling was one of the many Baltimore City residents called to be a witness of John H. Butler's execution.
+John R. Heinzerling was one of the many Baltimore City residents called to be a witness to John H. Butler's execution.

-Butler was survived by two sons, Edward and Robert, 13yo and 18yo.
+Butler was survived by two sons, Edward (13) and Robert (18).
 They lived with their aunt on Ward St. in SW Baltimore after their father’s execution.